Gardening in Tucson

 Support

 Concrete reinforcing mesh can also be used like a fence.
 Attach it, or field fencing, to steel T-posts.
-Tie vines loosely along the mesh.
+Tie vines loosely along the fence.
 Check the ties periodically to ensure stems are not being constricted.

 Remove All Flowers for the First Four to Six Weeks